Doreenjohn-opara/Doreenjohn-opara/README.md

 - 👋 Hi, I’m @Doreenjohn-opara
-- 👀 I’m interested in Data Analytics
+- 👀 I pivoted to software engineering from data analytics and engineering
-- 🌱 I’m currently learning  Data Analysis and Python
+- 🌱 I’m currently learning javascript and java
-- 💞️ I’m looking to collaborate on Data related projects
+- 💞️ I’m looking to collaborate on real-world problems
 - 📫 @doreenjohnopara@gmail.com

 <!---